xperimentx/atlas/Atlas/doc/App-sample.md

-## Use this configurations files in /index.php
+## Use these configurations files in /index.php

 ```php
 <?php